Eve's Bayou

-Eve's Bayou is a 1997 American Southern Gothic drama film written and directed by Kasi Lemmons, who made her directorial debut with this film.
-Samuel L. Jackson served as a producer, and starred in the film with Lisa Nicole Carson, Jurnee Smollett, Lynn Whitfield, Debbi Morgan, Meagan Good and Diahann Carroll.
+Eve's Bayou is a 1997 American Southern Gothic horror drama film written and directed by Kasi Lemmons, who made her directorial debut with this film.
+Samuel L. Jackson served as a producer, and starred in the film with Lisa Nicole Carson, Jurnee Smollett, Lynn Whitfield, Debbi Morgan, Meagan Good, and Diahann Carroll.
 The film premiered at the 1997 Toronto International Film Festival and was released in theaters on November 7, 1997.
 The film grossed $14 million domestically on a budget of $4 million, making it the most commercially successful independent film of 1997.

 In 2018, the film was selected by the Library of Congress for preservation in the United States National Film Registry as being "culturally, historically, or aesthetically significant".
 A 116-minute director's cut of the film was made a part of The Criterion Collection on October 25, 2022.

 Plot

-Eve Batiste, a 10-year-old girl, lives in a prosperous Creole-American community in Louisiana with her younger brother Poe and her older sister Cisely in the 1960s.
+Eve Batiste, age 10, lives in a prosperous Creole-American community in Louisiana with her younger brother Poe and her older sister Cisely in the 1960s.
 Their parents are Roz and Louis, a well-respected doctor in Louisiana's African American community who claims descent from the French aristocrat who founded the town of Eve's Bayou.
 One night after a raucous party, Eve accidentally witnesses her father having sex with Matty Mereaux, a family friend.
 However, Cisely, who has a very affectionate relationship with her father, convinces Eve that she misinterpreted an innocent moment.
 The unreliability of memory and observation remain important themes throughout the film.

-The summer quickly becomes a chaotic and stressful one for the Batiste family.
+The summer quickly becomes chaotic and stressful for the Batiste family.
 Eve's relationship with her parents becomes more strained as she discovers more evidence of her father's serial infidelity.
-Cisely comes into conflict with both her sister and mother as she enters puberty and tries to navigate the difficult transition to adulthood, particularly with regard to her appearance and sexuality.
+Cisely comes into conflict with both her sister and their mother as she enters puberty and tries to navigate the difficult transition to adulthood, particularly with regard to her appearance and sexuality.
 Roz eventually begins to suspect her husband's infidelity, prompting conflict between the two as well.

 Throughout the duration of the film, Eve often seeks refuge with her Aunt Mozelle, who works as a Hoodoo Practitioner with a neighborhood reputation as "The Black Widow".
-Eve, who also has the Spiritual gift of sight, has a premonitory dream shortly before an accident occurs, claiming Mozelle's third husband.
+Eve, who also has the Spiritual gift of sight, has a premonitory dream shortly before an accident occurs that claims Mozelle's third husband.

-Mozelle's gift also brings her into direct conflict with Elzora, a fortune teller and possible witch with similar abilities.
+Mozelle's gift also brings her into direct conflict with Elzora, a fortuneteller and possible witch with similar abilities.
 When asked for a reading by Roz, Elzora implies that an unexpected "solution" to her problem will arise, but to wait and look to her children in the meantime.
 When Mozelle grudgingly makes a similar request, Elzora forces her to look and address the truth she refuses to see.
-Meanwhile, Eve, frustrated by her father's infidelity, begins to act out, bringing her into conflict with the other members of her family.
-Cisely begins to behave strangely as well, isolating herself from the family after experiencing her first period.
+Meanwhile, Eve, frustrated by her father's infidelity, begins to act out, bringing her into conflict with her other family members.
+Cisely starts to act strangely as well, isolating herself from her family after experiencing her first period.